Majlanky/couch-slacker/README.md

 ```shell script
 $ ./mwnw clean integration-test
 ```
-if you want to run integration tests (see the information bellow).
+if you want to run build with integration tests (see the information bellow).

 However, every build contains integration (and junit) tests which are executed against [CouchDB](https://couchdb.apache.org/) in [Docker](https://www.docker.com/).
 It is reason, why
 [Docker](https://www.docker.com/) must be installed on the machine.
 If you do not have Docker and do not want to install it, execute the first command.